Jairam Ramesh: Controversies

 On 19 December 2020, Jairam tendered apology to Vivek Doval and his family in regard to defamation case filed by latter, after Jairam accused Vivek Doval of dealing with black money syndicate as per an article published in The Caravan under the title of The D Companies.
 Jairam was out on bail issued in May 2019 by Delhi High Court.

-On 16 June 2022, Jairam was appointed head of Media, including social & Digital media of Indian National Congress Party.

-Jairam Ramesh became a Member of Parliament, Rajya Sabha from Indian National Congress Party nomination.

 Journalism

 Jairam's been a columnist for the Business Standard, Business Today, The Telegraph, Times of India and India Today, sometimes under the pen-name "Kautilya".

 He has also anchored a number of popular television programmes on business and the economy, including Business Breakfast and Crossfire.

 Jairam is the author of the books: